joaoffnogueira/blog.joaonogueira.dev/_tabs/about.md

 Education:

-* :man_technologist:Systems Analysis and Development (2020-2021)
+* 🧑🏻‍💻 Systems Analysis and Development (2020-2021)

-* :computer:Software Engineering (2019)
+* 🖥️ Software Engineering (2019)

-* :school:Specialization in Teaching at Higher Education (2018)
+* 🏫 Specialization in Teaching at Higher Education (2018)

-* :mortar_board:Master degree in Environmental Education (2016-2017)
+* 🎓 Master degree in Environmental Education (2016-2017)

-* :leaves:Full degree in Biological Sciences (2012-2015)
+* 🍃 Full degree in Biological Sciences (2012-2015)